pinskylab/field/README.md

 3. 1 person transfer the day's photos onto the photo usb hard drive.
 4. 1 person transfer GPS gpx files onto laptop and push to the [github](data) field repo/data folder.
 5. 1 person sync the pit scanner with laptop and push to the [github](data) field repo/data folder.
-6. All available people enter data into the google spreadsheet, sync a copy with the [github](data) field repo/data folder once everyone is done for the night.
+6. All available people enter data into the google spreadsheet, sync a copy of dive and clownfish sheets as csvs with the [github](data) field repo/data folder once everyone is done for the night.
 7. Run the 01checkxl.Rmd script to find common errors that occur during data entry.
 8. Run the 02trimgpx.Rmd script to trim the gpx files down to only the times during survey.
 9. Run the 03anemstoqgis.Rmd script to plot the anemones on the QGIS map.